leondutoit/pg-need-to-know/README.md

 - Anyone can insert data (so your app can collect data)
 - Data owners are the only ones who can operate on their data by default (select, update, delete)
 - Read-only access can be granted to others based on common group membership
-- All data access must specify specific columns, since those containing access control and identity information are protected
+- All data access must specify columns explicitly, since those containing access control and identity information are protected

 ## Creating a REST API using postgrest